 Carrie looks at me hard for a minute and then sighs.
 “Okay.
 I’ll think about it.
 We better head in though.
 The reading will be starting in twenty minutes.”

 The readings go very well.
 All of the stories read, end up being very emotional and heartfelt, all seeming to be dealing with life drama and romance.
 I feel like Carrie was setting it all up for my closing story; an excerpt from my romance story.
 I decide to read the chapter about Serena and George trying to reconcile, mainly because I don’t feel like reading the “racy” sensual scenes in front of everyone.
 Also, the scene of Serena and Paul feels personal to me for some reason.
 Maybe it was because I had shared them with Michael (who they were kind of based off of).
-Whatever the case, the audience still enjoyed what I had to read and I received a nice round of applause as I made my way back to my seat.
+Whatever the case, the audience still enjoys what I have to read and I receive a nice round of applause as I make my way back to my seat.

 After the readings, some people ask more about my story, so I just tell them that I am still working on it and hoping to start querying it by June.